After I finished my Ph.D., I moved to the wilderness of northwest Montana

 2. I developed a wide skill set.
 In rural and remote areas, by necessity, you become a generalist.
 I did things I never would have done had I remained in the city.

-3. I developed openness.
+3. I experienced openness.
 In the city, I held staunch beliefs about issues such as the need for gun control.
-Living in the country, I developed a deeper and more fleshed-out understanding of diverse views
+Living in the country, I developed a deeper and more fleshed out understanding of diverse views.

-4. I developed leadership skills.
+4. I built leadership skills.
 In the city, civic organizations can feel large and intimidating.
 In a rural setting, everyone pitches in.

 Check out my full story on Tiny Buddha: “Our Creative Genius Shows Us Possibilities the Rational Mind Can’t See” :